taviso/nntpit/README.md

 It should populate a list of articles and comments for you to read.

-## Usage with tin
+## Usage with other clients

-tin needs the server to be first taught about the subreddits you want to read so they can be added to the database.
+Some clients need the server to be first taught about the subreddits you want to read so they can be added to the database.
 You only need to specify them on the command line one time:

-`$ ./nntpit -D -p 8119 retrocomputing usenet`
+`$ ./nntpit -D -p 8119 retrocomputing usenet classicusenet`

+### Usage with tin

-Now start tin:
+Start tin:

 `$ tin -r -g localhost -p 8119`